leoTiez/nfree/README.md

 5) The +1 and -1 nucleosome positions are subsequently defined by the maxima that sandwich the NFR
 6) If there is a peak that is significantly larger (defined by  a threshold), then the nucleosome position is accordingly replaced

+Alternatively, it is possible to automatically consider the +1 nucleosome as the closest peak to the TSS.
+The -1 nucleosome is then said to be the first upstream peak.
+However, consider this calculation only if you trust the precision of your annotation file.

 The detection is considerably robust and detects the NTF even when the given TSS is not arount the actual +1 nucleosome.

 | |  | |